puppetlabs/trapperkeeper-webserver-jetty9/doc/webrouting-config.md

 [Trapperkeeper Webrouting Service](webrouting-service.md) for more information.

-Please note that, when configuring endpoints in this way, there must be an endpoint with route-id `:default`.
+Please note that, while an endpoint with id `:default` is not required, a route-id MUST be specified in every service function call using a service that has multiple routes if a `:default` route is not present, as these functions will automatically perform the requested operation on the `:default` route if no route is explicitly specified.

 In the case where you have configured multiple servers, you can configure the webrouting service to add specific endpoints to specific servers.
 For